Get started: MLflow Tracing for GenAI (Databricks Notebook)

 - OpenAI SDK

-Use MLflow to get an OpenAI client that connects to Databricks-hosted LLMs.
-The code snippet below uses Anthropic's Claude Sonnet LLM, but you can choose from the available foundation models.
+The code snippet below uses the OpenAI client to connect to Databricks-hosted LLMs.
+The app uses Anthropic's Claude Sonnet LLM, but you can choose from the available foundation models.

 from databricks.sdk import WorkspaceClient